elmehdi03/RAG-Assistant/README.md

+## Overview

-## OverviewA Retrieval-Augmented Generation (RAG) assistant that answers questions in natural language based on a document knowledge base.
+A Retrieval-Augmented Generation (RAG) assistant that answers questions in natural language based on a document knowledge base.
 This project implements a complete RAG pipeline from scratch without using LangChain or LlamaIndex frameworks.